CodeWritingCow/CodeWritingCow.github.io/index.md

 # About Gary

 I'm a software engineer who enjoys tackling technical challenges and learning new technologies.
-In my free time, I like to cook, draw, read history books, and train in kendo and iaido.
+In my free time, I like to cook, draw, read history books, and play with cats.

 ## Skills